Ir al contenido

 • 8.
 Dissemination policy

-• The calendar of dates for the dissemination of statistics is published in January on the IGAE website.
+• The calendar of dates for the dissemination of the statistics is published in January on the IGAE website.

 • 8.2 Access to the dissemination calendar